Summer PhD Workshop on Entrepreneurial Finance

 3:45-5:00 pm [Lecture 13, Mike]: Entrepreneurship and innovation datasets

-Final group dinner: 6:30-8:30 pm
+Informal group dinner: 6:30-8:30 pm

 Ewens, M. (2023).
 Gender and race in entrepreneurial finance.
 Handbook of the Economics of Corporate Finance: Private Equity and Entrepreneurial Finance, 239.

 Bohren, J. Aislinn, Alex Imas, and Michael Rosenberg.
 “The dynamics of discrimination: Theory and evidence.”
-American economic review 109, no. 10 (2019): 3395-3436.
+American Economic Review 109, no. 10 (2019): 3395-3436.

 Suggested readings